 After graduating from the Ecole Supérieure d'Electricité, Arnaud Vial began his career in 1977 with Banque Paribas (Paris).
 In 1988 he joined Pargesa group.
-Since 1997, he has been senior vice-chairman of Power Corporation of Canada and Power Financial Corporation.
-He was appointed managing director of Pargesa Holding S.A. on 1st June 2013.
-He has been a director of Imerys since May 2016.
+He has been first vice-chairman of Power Corporation of Canada and Power Financial Corporation since 1997.
+On 1 June 2013, he became managing director of Pargesa Holding S.A.
+He has been sitting on the board of directors of Imerys since May 2016.

-3.2.2 Designation and appointment of directors
+(b) Designation and appointment of directors

-Directors are designated and appointed on the basis of procedures and selection criteria that are described in the Charter in Chapter III, point A. 2. and comply with the 2009 Code.
-Gérald Frère, in his capacity as non-executive director and chairman of the board of directors of the Issuer, is responsible for the director selection process.
+Directors are designated and appointed on the basis of procedures and selection criteria that are described in the Charter in Chapter III, point A. 2. and comply with the 2009 Code as well as in the Issuer's Diversity & Inclusion Policy.
+Gérald Frère, in his capacity as non-executive director and chairman of the board of directors, is responsible for the director selection process.